salebab/phpkafka/README.md

 phpkafka
 ========

-**Note: The library is not supported by author anymore.
-Please check other forks or make your own.**
+**Important Note: The library is not supported by the author anymore.
+However, there are forks, especially [this one](https://github.com/EVODelavega/phpkafka) which is still in the active development. **

 PHP extension for **Apache Kafka 0.8**.
 It's built on top of kafka C driver ([librdkafka](https://github.com/edenhill/librdkafka/)).
 It makes persistent connection to kafka broker with non-blocking calls, so it should be very fast.